-My approach is based on letting go of expectations and assumptions about how people should look or behave.
-I want to go past formal poses and pretenses.
-I want to use the photographic experience as a way of finding truth and connection.
-My work is not about my camera: I really want to make the camera itself disappear so that I’m performing effortlessly and my subjects are acting naturally unselfconsciously, expressing their spirit and their love for one another.
+This approach is based on letting go of expectations and assumptions about how people should look or behave.
+I move beyond formal poses and pretenses in order to use the photographic experience as a way of finding truth and connection.
+The work is not about my camera.
+I really want the camera to disappear, so my subjects act naturally and express their spirit, as well as their love for one another.

-I am dedicated as an artist to recognizing and recording those fleeting yet memorable glimpses of life that we take for granted, moments every family has but rarely sees revealed in photographs.
-I call them Moments of Grace®: when two and two equals five; when truth, spirit, love and even humor come together to create a whole that is infinitely greater than the sum of its parts.
+I am dedicated as an artist to recognize and record those fleeting yet memorable glimpses of life that we take for granted – family moments experienced but rarely revealed in photographs.
+I call them Moments of Grace®.
+It’s when two and two equals five: people coming together to create a whole that is infinitely greater than the sum of its parts.

-In addition to portraits I also photograph landscapes and nudes.
+In addition to family portraits, I also photograph landscapes and nudes.

 I am honored that my photographs, commissioned and personal, are in many private collections, as well as permanent collections of: